WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/tutorials/overview.md

 Otherwise right-click **References > Add Reference**, navigate to `<WrathInstallDir>/Wrath_Data/Managed/`, and select the files.

 Build your project to make sure everything is configured correctly.
 Now you're ready to start the tutorials.
+All of the code for the tutorial is [available on GitHub](https://github.com/WittleWolfie/WW-Blueprint-Core/tree/main/Tutorials).